-CHAPTER 1: ECONOMIC CONDITIONS AND OUTLOOK
+CHAPTER 2: ECONOMIC CONDITIONS AND OUTLOOK

-- Forecast economic growth in Victoria in 2006-07 has been revised down to 2.75 per cent, predominantly reflecting the impact of drought conditions on agricultural output.
-Growth in the non-farm economy is expected to be consistent with Budget projections. - The Victorian labour market has been strong in 2006, with a lower unemployment rate and a higher labour force participation rate.
+- Forecast economic growth in Victoria in 2006-07 has been revised down from 3.25 per cent at Budget to 2.75 per cent, predominantly reflecting the impact of drought conditions on agricultural output.
+Growth in the non-farm economy is expected to be solid. - The Victorian labour market has been strong in 2006, with a lower unemployment rate and a higher labour force participation rate than projected at Budget time.
 The forecast for employment growth in 2006-07 has been revised up to 2.25 per cent. - Inflationary pressures have intensified since the Budget, with the 2006-07 forecast for CPI inflation revised up to 3.25 per cent.